Girl Meets God

 I'm staring out the window of a plane, and still can't believe my eyes.
 I've done this many times before, but it still seems physically impossible.
 How does something that weighs this much get up in the air.
 Who thought of this?
 (It's a rhetorical question.
 I do know who thought of it.)
 There is something oddly surreal about sitting in a comfortable chair and looking down at bright, puffy clouds and tiny, little houses with swimming pools.

-This isn't the first time I've flown by any means, but when you look out the window of a Boeing A-319, or whatever I was in, it's astounding that 700,000 pounds can get off the runway.
+This isn't the first time I've flown by any means, but when you look out the window of a Boeing A-319, or whatever I was in, it's astounding that they can get 700,000 pounds off the runway.
 And that we can stay in the air for 400 some-odd miles?
 It's inconthevable! (to borrow a Princess Bride quote from Vizinni).

 I've seen God do things equally far-fetched.